elmcraft/elmcraft.org/content/lore/let-polymorphism.md

 does work because `id 1` and `id "Hello"` each get their own version of `id : a -> a`.

+This is more formally known as [let polymorphism in the Hindley Milner type system](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system#Let-polymorphism).

 As for why this weird distinction happens, it's because if both `let`'s and lambdas had this generalization behaviour, the type system wouldn't be able to always infer all the types*, and so you'd sometimes have to provide type annotations.